przmktrc/cipher/README.md

 The message "This is a secret message" would get translated to "This is b sfdrft mfssbgf".

-Since the exchange cipher is symetrical, if we encrypt that encrypted message again, we'll get the original "This is a secret
+Since the exchange cipher is symetrical, if we encrypt that encrypted message again, we'll get the original "This is a secret message".

 ---